Hotsheetiq/chat-5.0-review-ai-chat/REQUEST_HISTORY.md

 log #161 – August 08, 2025
 📝 Request: 📞 LIVE CALL - GENERAL: are you guys open today?
 ✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
 Caller said: 'are you guys open today?'.
 System operational with auto-response generation and logging.

+log #162 – August 08, 2025
+📝 Request: 📞 LIVE CALL - MAINTENANCE: hey perry.  and having a problem with my air conditioner.
+✅ Resolution: ✅ CALL LOG: Chris processed maintenance call from Anonymous.
+Caller said: 'hey perry.  and having a problem with my air conditioner.'.
+System operational with auto-response generation and logging.

+log #163 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: i mean i have the wrong name.
+✅ Resolution: ✅ CALL LOG: Chris processed general call from Anonymous.
+Caller said: 'i mean i have the wrong name.'.
+System operational with auto-response generation and logging.

+log #164 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: a pretty fun port richmond avenue.
+✅ Resolution: ✅ CALL LOG: Chris processed general call from Anonymous.
+Caller said: 'a pretty fun port richmond avenue.'.
+System operational with auto-response generation and logging.

+log #165 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: blows hot air.
+✅ Resolution: ✅ CALL LOG: Chris processed general call from Anonymous.
+Caller said: 'blows hot air.'.
+System operational with auto-response generation and logging.

+log #166 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: no, that's all. when are they going to be there?
+✅ Resolution: ✅ CALL LOG: Chris processed general call from Anonymous.
+Caller said: 'no, that's all. when are they going to be there?'.
+System operational with auto-response generation and logging.

+log #167 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: it is an emergency. i don't have air conditioning.
+✅ Resolution: ✅ CALL LOG: Chris processed general call from Anonymous.
+Caller said: 'it is an emergency. i don't have air conditioning.'.
+System operational with auto-response generation and logging.

+log #168 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: what are they gonna do when they come out?
+✅ Resolution: ✅ CALL LOG: Chris processed general call from Anonymous.
+Caller said: 'what are they gonna do when they come out?'.
+System operational with auto-response generation and logging.

+log #169 – August 08, 2025
+📝 Request: 📞 LIVE CALL - MAINTENANCE: how long will the repair take?
+✅ Resolution: ✅ CALL LOG: Chris processed maintenance call from Anonymous.
+Caller said: 'how long will the repair take?'.
+System operational with auto-response generation and logging.

+log #170 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: are you guys open right now?
+✅ Resolution: ✅ CALL LOG: Chris processed general call from Anonymous.
+Caller said: 'are you guys open right now?'.
+System operational with auto-response generation and logging.

+log #171 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: so what day is it today?
+✅ Resolution: ✅ CALL LOG: Chris processed general call from Anonymous.
+Caller said: 'so what day is it today?'.
+System operational with auto-response generation and logging.

+log #172 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: but it's already 7:41. so high still open.
+✅ Resolution: ✅ CALL LOG: Chris processed general call from Anonymous.
+Caller said: 'but it's already 7:41. so high still open.'.
+System operational with auto-response generation and logging.

+log #173 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: so somebody be there tonight.
+✅ Resolution: ✅ CALL LOG: Chris processed general call from Anonymous.
+Caller said: 'so somebody be there tonight.'.
+System operational with auto-response generation and logging.

+log #174 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: i live at 31 port richmond avenue
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'i live at 31 port richmond avenue'.
+System operational with auto-response generation and logging.

+log #175 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: my name is john smith
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'my name is john smith'.
+System operational with auto-response generation and logging.

+log #176 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: 555-123-4567
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: '555-123-4567'.
+System operational with auto-response generation and logging.

+log #177 – August 08, 2025
+📝 Request: 📞 LIVE CALL - MAINTENANCE: can someone come fix my heat tonight?
+✅ Resolution: ✅ CALL LOG: Chris processed maintenance call from +15551234567.
+Caller said: 'can someone come fix my heat tonight?'.
+System operational with auto-response generation and logging.

+log #178 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: do you guys offer 24/7 service?
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'do you guys offer 24/7 service?'.
+System operational with auto-response generation and logging.